This is part stream thoughts, part review, and part an exercise in getting back into writing again.

 - Rydia does mechanics, and that makes her best girl.

 Next Saturday we’ll be starting up Final Fantasy III on NES.
-Jake will be playing since I plan on actually sitting down and doing some stuff mid-week, and after FFIII our plan is for me to play a game that neither of us have played but both of us have heard good things about: Phantasy Star IV on the Sega Genesis.
+Morgan will be playing since I plan on actually sitting down and doing some stuff mid-week, and after FFIII our plan is for me to play a game that neither of us have played but both of us have heard good things about: Phantasy Star IV on the Sega Genesis.